-In the mid-1950s the Bronfman family, owners of the Joseph E. Seagram and Sons Corporation, decided to commemorate the company’s centennial by building a modern office tower on Park Avenue in New York.
-Ludwig Mies van der Rohe was selected as architect for the Seagram Building and Philip Johnson was named as his cooperating local partner.
+In the mid-1950s, Ludwig Mies van der Rohe was selected as the architect for a modern office tower known today as the Seagram Building.
+Philip Johnson was named as his cooperating local partner.

 In the bar room, Johnson specified a stool of Miesian style and proportion.
 No prior drawings by Mies exist for this design and it is thought that it was most likely a collaborative effort by Johnson and Mies.
 The restaurant opened in November of 1959.
 In 2004, Carl Magnusson developed the stool for production in Italy; it was introduced in 2006.